ninech/terraform-examples/vCluster/README.md

 # Terraform Kubernetes cluster example

-How to create a Kubernetes cluster with Terraform:
+How to create a Kubernetes vCluster with Terraform:

 * Review and adjust the credentials in [providers.tf](./providers.tf).
 * Apply the module.